hbs-rcs/large_data_in_R/Large-Data-in-R.md

 Recall that **I want to know how many Uber rides were taken in New York City during 2020**.
 Part of the probelm with our first attempt is that CSV files do not make it easy to quickly read subsets or select columns.

+### Use a fast binary data storage format that enables reading data subsets

 CSVs, TSVs, and similar *delimited files* are all *text-based formats* that are typically used to store tabular data.
 Other more general text-based data storage formats are in wide use as well, including XML